Validate Your NIR Calibration Against Real Grain Samples Before Your First Production Run

 A model that fits your calibration set perfectly is not necessarily a good model — it may simply have memorized the noise.
 Validation on independent data is the only way to prove the model has learned real chemistry, not artifacts of your training set.

-Building a Calibration: The Basics Recap
+Building a Calibration: A Quick Recap

 No amount of fancy optics or software will save you from garbage-in, garbage-out.